Kichi779/Twitch-Viewer-Bot/README.md

 - If the audience delivery takes too long and sends only a few viewers, close the client and reopen it, then repeat the same steps.
 (Proxy sites can sometimes slow down.)

+# Stars ⭐
+- Send more viewers and monetize ads / 30 Star ⭐ ❌
+- Viewers appear in the channel list / 60 Star ⭐⭐ ❌
+- You can send viewers over the internet with just one click without downloading / 100 Star ⭐⭐⭐ ❌

 # ⚠️Legal⚠️